jido/Arcadam/README.md

 user interaction.
 The "submit" action sends the replacement values set in the form to the target.
 The "cancel" action abandons the form and loads the target.
 The "clear" action clears all the selections.
-The "call" action sends information about the button to a predefined function named in the target.
+The "call" action sends information about the button to a predefined function with the name that follows and with the target as parameter.

 The cancel and clear buttons show a dialog asking for confirmation if the user made any changes.
 A button can be activated by clicking a